 You can do this for yourself or another person.

 Everyone aged 5 years and over can receive a COVID-19 vaccine.

 Eligibility for the Pfizer COVID-19 vaccine

-You are eligible for the Pfizer vaccine if you are 16 to 59 years of age.
+You are eligible for the Pfizer vaccine if you are 5 years of age or older.

 Eligibility for the AstraZeneca COVID-19 vaccine